 After

-The call is answered with active water, ceiling condition, photos, affected room, source clues, and access captured.
+The call is answered with active water, ceiling condition, photos, affected room, source clues, prior ticket, and access captured.

 Before